 What you do is important.
 How you serve in your community, volunteer at school, work hard at your job, engage in the things that bring you joy- they're all good things but they only stem from parts of who you are.
 These things, the roles that you occupy today don't define you.
 Regardless of how you might be performing today, this week, this year, your achievement does not impact your intrinsic value.

-When I look into the sweet face of my little boy, my heart swells with love.
-Sometimes I wonder in awe how can this be, that you're mine?
-And yet even during these precious days I'm reminded that they are short; each days he gets a little bigger, a tad wiser (more defiantly independent), and one day he'll leave our home and venture out on his own (sob!)
-One of the more freeing lessons to learn here is that HOW I'm doing as mom, the good the bad and the ugly- doesn't define or change WHO I am.
-When I'm having a rough mom day, I notice the connection immediately when I internalize this and feel bad about myself, as if my performance as a parent is directly tied to my self-worth.
+One of the more freeing lessons to learn is that HOW you're doing at whatever it is you do- the good the bad and the ugly- doesn't define or change WHO you are.
+The roles you fill, even those important ones, aren't who you are either.
+When I'm having a rough day on the parenting front, I notice the connection immediately when I internalize this and feel bad about myself, as if my performance as a parent is directly tied to my self-worth.
 What a lie from the enemy this is!
 And how reassuring to call out truth about who I am that overrides my current performance level.